Frequently asked questions

 With an EPOCH OpenAthens account you have a seamless path to content in medicines information websites, research databases, online journals and textbooks licensed to the Department.

-For Department of Health or Ambulance Tasmania staff
+Department of Health, Tasmanian Health Service, and Ambulance Tasmania staff

 Use your Department login credentials to access most EPOCH resources.